Sentimental Journey (Ringo Starr album)

-Sentimental Journey is the debut solo album by English rock musician Ringo Starr.
+Sentimental Journey is the debut solo studio album by the English musician Ringo Starr.
 It was released by Apple Records in March 1970 as the Beatles were breaking up.
 The album is a collection of pre-rock 'n' roll standards that Starr recalled from his childhood in Liverpool.
 As a departure from the experimental quality that had characterised solo LPs by George Harrison and John Lennon since 1968, it was the first studio album by an individual Beatle to embrace a popular music form.

 Starr began recording Sentimental Journey in London in October 1969, in response to Lennon's private announcement that he was leaving the Beatles.
 He recruited George Martin to produce the sessions and used different musical arrangers for each song.
 Starr made a promotional film for the song "Sentimental Journey", in which he performed with an orchestra and dancers at the Talk of the Town nightclub.
 The cover of the album shows Starr in front of a pub in the Dingle area of Liverpool, where he grew up.

 The album's impact was compromised by Paul McCartney's refusal to delay the release of his solo debut, McCartney, and by McCartney then initiating the group's break-up.
 Despite receiving mixed reviews from music critics and confusing Beatles fans through its choice of music, Sentimental Journey charted inside the top ten in the United Kingdom and peaked at number 22 on the Billboard Top LPs chart in the United States.
 The album was a forerunner to standards collections by artists such as Harry Nilsson and Linda Ronstadt, and to the vogue from the late 1990s onwards for rock artists such as Bryan Ferry, Rod Stewart and Boz Scaggs to embrace big band music.